-In this chapter, the developed experimental setups for the collection of the relevant data was presented.
-Hybrid modeling approaches that allow to describe and predict plant growth dynamics were evaluated.
+In this chapter, it was presented the developed experimental setups for the collection of the relevant data and mixed modeling approaches that allow to describe and predict plant growth dynamics.
 Using the experimental setups several comprehensive and novel datasets that describe plant growth dynamics (2D and 3D images) and growth conditions (data from sensors) in artificial environments were obtained.
 These datasets were used for testing the following proposed methods:

 • Extended Kalman filtering.
 Growth parameters such as maximum projected leaves area and growth rate were predicted on the modeled and experimental data.
 Computer vision methods were used for calculating projected leaves area.
 The main benefit of this method is the high computational efficiency which allows its implementation in embedded devices.
-Also, there is a wide possibility to include additional parameters into a state vector and to evaluate the effect of them on growth dynamics.
+Also, there is the wide possibility to include additional parameters into state vector and to evaluate the effect of them on growth dynamics.

 - Instance segmentation.
 It was shown experimentally that using instance segmentation in couple with a simple growth model allows to predict the growth rate of each leaf of the plant, enabling the real-time detailed reconstruction of growth dynamics. - Dynamic mode decomposition.
 By using the features derived from growth model that is based on differential equations along with dynamic mode decomposition, it was shown that it is possible to perform accurate prediction of plant growth dynamics.
-The main benefit of this method is that it is accurate, includes physical principles in modeling procedures and small amount of data points are needed to train DMD algorithm. - The workflow for biomass prediction based on the merging of 2D and 3D approaches and simple models was shown and evaluated.
+The main benefit of this method is that it accurate, includes physical principless in modeling procedures and not too many data points are needed to train DMD algorithm. - It was shown and evaluated the workflow for biomass prediction based on the merging of 2D and 3D approaches and simple models.
 Using these approaches, the dependence between actual leaves area and biomass was estimated and the prediction of biomass based on 2D images was performed.